ModelEarth/localsite/start/steps/README.md

 Now you can open our Active Projects page at: [localhost:8887/io](http://localhost:8887/io/)

-If you find a broken link, there's probably an additional repo you can pull locally or view at model.earth.
+If you encounter a broken link locally, view the page at [model.earth](https://model.earth/) or clone one of the [additional repos](https://github.com/modelearth/).

+### Refresh you local repos

 To avoid merge conflicts, click "Sync Fork" on your forks in GitHub, then pull locally using GitHub Desktop.
-Or you can refresh quickly by runing the cmd below after you click "Sync Fork" on your forked repos.
+Or you can pull locally quickly by runing the cmd below after you clicked "Sync Fork" on your forked repos.
+(Or use the "Alternative Sync" command below.)

-### Refresh you local repos

 **1.** First go to the forks in your [Github Account](https://github.com/) and click "Sync Fork"